dymaptic/GeoBlazor/templates/README.md

 This package contains simple project templates for the GeoBlazor package.
 It is designed to allow users to easily create a new project with the GeoBlazor package installed and configured.

-There are currently two templates available:
+There are currently three templates available:

 Web App (Server-side Blazor)

 Web Assembly App (Client-side Blazor)

+Maui Hybrid Blazor App

 to install this template package run:
 ```